The approximately 112 km long Mullerthal Trail consists of three loops (Route 1, Route 2 and Route 3).

 The Mullerthal Trail continues along the brook Black Ernz towards a little picturesque cascade called Schéissendëmpel.

 From there you walk towards the east along Eilebuerg, Goldfralee and Goldkaul which are spectacular rock formations worth a little rest.
-Before arriving to Consdorf you pass the mill of Consdorf (Moulin de Consdorf).
-Rest places can be found in Consdorf village.
+Before arriving to Consdorf you pass the mill of Consdorf (Konsdrefer Millen) where you can rest and eat and drink something.
+Rest places can be found in the village of Consdorf as well.

 You then pass the villages of Consdorf and Scheidgen before arriving to Echternach again.
 There are places to stop and rest in Scheidgen and Echternach.